 Because of your products’ nature, your audience will trust the recommendations of an industry specialist over a celebrity.
-They want the opinion of someone who has extensively used a product and not a paid celebrity spokesman.
+They want the opinion of someone who has extensively used a product, not a paid celebrity spokesman.
 Micro-influencers who are experts in a particular niche are perfect for this role.

 Celebrity influencers are very expensive.
-It will cost you hundreds of thousands for just one post, so unless you’re a big brand, macro influencers are just not worthwhile.
+It will cost you hundreds of thousands for just one post, so macro influencers are not worthwhile unless you’re a big brand.

 Audience insights like no other

 The high engagement rate generated by micro-influencers is one of their biggest draws.
-Micro-influencers actively engage their followers, and this provides brands with incredible insights to improve their products.
-Through these interactions, brands get to know the customer pain points and their preferences regarding product features.
+Micro-influencers actively engage their followers, providing brands with incredible insights to improve their products.
+Through these interactions, brands get to know the customer’s pain points and their preferences regarding product features.

-Popular celebrity accounts lack this sort of engagement, thus it’s difficult for brands to gather valuable insights to improve their products.
+Popular celebrity accounts lack this engagement, so it’s difficult for brands to gather valuable insights to improve their products.